Opioid Addiction TreatmentGet Help Now

 Tell us your story, and we will do our best to provide efficient, tailor-made treatment for you and your loved ones.

-In the vast majority of cases, a body that built a tolerance to drugs can’t detox on its own.
+In the vast majority of cases, a body that built a tolerance to drugs can’t go through rehab on its own.
 At least, not completely.
 As such, it requires a bit of a push in the right direction.
-This is why every opioid and opiate detox center in Florida resorts to FDA-approved medication to aid during withdrawal.
+This is why every opioid and opiate addiction treatment center in Florida resorts to FDA-approved medication to aid during withdrawal.
 The most commonly used are:

 - Methadone (Dolophine®, Methadose®, or generic);